May 11, 2022

 Green Banking Without “Greenwashing”: How Sustainability Can Build Trust with Banking Customers

 Financial institutions are navigating a complex landscape on sustainability.
-Many banking leaders want to do more to promote sustainability and be leaders in “green banking,” to use the power of finance to help fight climate change, accelerate the transition to clean energy, and achieve net-zero carbon emissions.
+Many banking leaders want to do more to promote sustainability and be leaders by providing “green banking solutions,” to use the power of finance to help fight climate change, accelerate the transition to clean energy, and achieve net-zero carbon emissions.
 Green banking can also help financial institutions appeal to environmentally conscious customers, improve their brand image in Corporate Social Responsibility, and enhance their ESG ratings.

 Regulators and advocacy organizations are also pushing the financial industry to take a stronger leadership role in getting to net-zero carbon emissions and fighting climate change, such as divesting from fossil fuels, investing in renewable energy production, and offering “green bonds” and ESG investment products.

 Along with changing their business operations to net-zero and transforming the way they allocate capital, financial institutions can put sustainability at the center of the retail banking experience.
 Sustainability is not just a topic for boardroom decisions; it can be a reason for everyday customer engagement with banking customers.

 Let’s take a closer look at a few key trends in green banking – and how banking leaders can manage this opportunity the right way to build trust and deliver value to banking customers.